anushkaikm/End-to-end-machine-learning-project-Telecom-customer-churn/README.md

 1. Prepare the datasets by downloading them from Kaggle and placing them in the `data` directory.
 2. Run the Jupyter notebooks or Python scripts provided in the repository to preprocess the data, perform EDA, and build the predictive model.

-## Repository Structure

-- `data/`: Contains the datasets.
-- `notebooks/`: Jupyter notebooks for data exploration, preprocessing, and model building.
-- `scripts/`: Python scripts for various stages of the project.
-- `README.md`: Project overview and instructions.
-- `requirements.txt`: List of required Python packages.

 ## Results

 The model evaluation results and performance metrics will be documented in the analysis notebooks and reports.